infotexture/ot-mkdocs-demo/docs/topics/logging.md

 ## Using other Ant loggers

-You also can use other Ant loggers; see [Listeners & Loggers](https://ant.apache.org/manual/listeners.html) in the Ant documentation for more information.
+You also can use other Ant loggers; see [Listeners &amp; Loggers](https://ant.apache.org/manual/listeners.html) in the Ant documentation for more information.

 For example, you can use the **AnsiColorLogger** to colorize the messages written on the screen.